Cris Collinsworth: Broadcasting career

 In the NBC broadcasts of the 2008 Summer Olympics in Beijing, Collinsworth appeared alongside Bob Costas as a commentator on numerous occasions.
 Collinsworth and Costas paired again during the 2010 Winter Olympics in Vancouver, Canada.
 He also continued his work on Inside the NFL when it debuted on its new home on Showtime.

 Collinsworth is also the color commentator on Madden NFL 09 and Madden NFL 10 with Tom Hammond, as well as in Madden NFL 11 and Madden NFL 12 with Gus Johnson.

-In 2009, Collinsworth filled the color-commentator role vacated by John Madden on NBC's Sunday Night Football, with Al Michaels. and as of 2025 is in his seventeenth season of the high-profile telecast, paired with Mike Tirico, after Michaels was named the new play-by-play announcer for Prime Video’s coverage of Thursday Night Football.
+In 2009, Collinsworth filled the color-commentator role vacated by John Madden on NBC's Sunday Night Football, with Al Michaels.
+As of 2026, he is in his seventeenth season of the high-profile telecast, paired with Mike Tirico, after Michaels was named the new play-by-play announcer for Prime Video's coverage of Thursday Night Football in 2022.

 Collinsworth was the host of Inside the Vault on WGN America.

 Collinsworth is on the Board of Selectors of Jefferson Awards for Public Service.

 One of the most well-known trademarks of Collinsworth's work in the broadcasting booth was his performance of the "Collinsworth Slide" before each game.
 After Al Michaels gave a brief introduction for the upcoming game, the camera would pan out slightly and allow Collinsworth to slide himself into the picture via his broadcasting chair, after which he provided insights of his own.
 He has also been noted for his affinity for Patrick Mahomes.